The boil advisory for Meadow Avenue has been lifted. Currently, there are no boil advisories in East Peoria.

 What Is a Boil Advisory?

-A boil order is a public health advisory that the City puts out to notify customers on what to do after water is restored.
+A boil advisory is a public health advisory that the City puts out to notify customers on what to do after water is restored.
 When pressure drops under 20 pounds per square inch (PSI) or you lose all water to your residence or business, this is required to assure no one gets any bacteria or unknown pathogens.
-Once water is restored to normal pressure you will immediately be under a boil order.
-Boil orders are in effect for up to 30 hours after water is fully restored; usually it is 24 hours after.
+Once water is restored to normal pressure you will immediately be under a boil advisory.
+Boil advisories are in effect for up to 30 hours after water is fully restored; usually it is 24 hours after.
 You need to bring water to boil for at least 5 minutes.
-You can still do laundry and shower while boil order is in effect.
+You can still do laundry and shower while a boil order is in effect.

 Boil Advisory Notifications

 We also hand out door flyers when a main break only effects a few customers.
 We place those on the front doors of effected area(s) in these cases.
-Should you need to inquire if the boil order is still active please call the Public Works office.
+Should you need to inquire if the boil advisory is still active please call the Public Works office.
 Use all other means available before calling to save you time.